-Our annual Bitou Bush eradication program will begin in May with a drone again being used to manage this invasive weed, while also protecting threatened plant and animal species and endangered ecological communities that occur along our coastal strip.
+In May 2020 we began a targeted eradication program with a drone to manage the invasive Bitou Bush, while also protecting threatened plant and animal species and endangered ecological communities that occur along our coastal strip.

 Bitou bush grows quickly and forms dense hummocks in dunes between which coastal breeze is channelled promoting erosion.